 An interesting fresh approach combining content and lead generation is the recently offered by Roi4Presenter product.
 Inside Sales makes a web link to a recording of a presentation, for example, a product or offer, with voice and a personal greeting, and sends it to a trusted contact that will open the link.
 As soon as a potential client at a convenient time for him opens and listens to the presentation in the browser, a notification appears in the seller’s mobile application and he can see what the client is watching and listening to.
-The product allows you to talk to the client through the browser and take control of the presentation slides.
+The product allows you to talk to the client through the browser and take control of the online sales presentation slides.
 This is quite unexpected for the client when “they spoke to him from the browser with a presentation,” but according to the vendor, the conversion to conversation reaches 30%.
 This solves the problem of coordinating the presentation time, the quality of the content and confirming to the client that he is ready to communicate – he has just listened to the voice of this person.

 BDRs can also use this product.
 For example, they can embed these presentations into web pages the client trusts and “catch” them for conversation right on the site.
 The system allows existing PowerPoint, PDF, YouTube content to be converted into “active presentations.”